HamzaSamiHussein/freeCodeCamp-Notes/README.md

 # freeCodeCamp Notes

-These notes is from what i see i important on each topic in freeCodeCamp course.
+These notes is from what i see is important on each topic in freeCodeCamp course.

 <a href="#lastNote">Last note</a>
 <small> - This link works in the link mentioned in about section **only**</small>